 - And making a fire is tough if you don’t have at least a flint…

-So I’ve decided to share with you some of the best bushcraft stores in the USA and Canada.
+So, I’ve decided to share some of the best bushcraft stores in the USA and Canada.

 USA Bushcraft Stores

-I love this bushcraft store because 1) they are based out Michigan, 2) they are family-operated and 3) they have a huge selection of quality products made in the USA.
+I love this bushcraft store because 1) they are based out of Michigan, 2) they are family-operated, and 3) they have a vast selection of products made in the USA.

-Some of the bushcraft gear they carry includes: knives, axes, sheaths, saws, shovels, fire gear, stoves, billy pots, first aid, tarps, compasses, hammocks, and much more!
+Their bushcraft gear includes knives, axes, sheaths, saws, shovels, fire gear, stoves, billy pots, first aid, tarps, compasses, hammocks, and much more!

 Imminent Threat Solutions

-ITS is a large online store for tactical and outdoor gear, and they’ve got an entire category for bushcraft gear where you’ve find daggers, navigation tools, paracord, and mini survival kits.
+ITS is a large online store for tactical and outdoor gear, and they’ve got an entire category for bushcraft gear where you’ll find daggers, navigation tools, paracord, and mini survival kits.

-They work hard to ensure all products they carry are made in the USA, including nylon gear which is sewn in the USA and not in China like you’d find in other bushcraft stores.
+They work hard to ensure all products they carry are made in the USA, including nylon gear sewn in the USA and not in China, as you’d find in other bushcraft stores.